These days, patterns are everywhere.

 You could end up with a background as surreal as Taro Horiuchi’s.

-You can fine handmade elements in Canva to use with your design, like the paint stripe in the Blue Graphic Designer Portfolio Website template.
+You can fine handmade elements in Canva to use with your design, like the watercolor paint in the Light Beige Abstract Watercolor Destination Wedding Wedding Websitetemplate.

 As you build a color palette for your patterns, give bold colors a try.
 Lemondela uses a bold yellow and variations of it on the pattern’s details.
 This is a great way to make sure the background isn’t packed with too many bright colors that might become overwhelming.